SyahrulApr86/AsistenManager/README.md

 # AsistenManager

 AsistenManager is a comprehensive web application designed to help teaching assistants manage their schedules, logs, and financial records efficiently.
 It provides a modern, intuitive interface for tracking teaching activities, managing multiple courses, and monitoring payments.
+This application wraps the web Siasisten, making it specifically tailored for students of the Faculty of Computer Science, Universitas Indonesia.

 ![img.png](media/img.png)